 - The reason we give final exams in almost all mathematics classes is to encourage students to "put whole courses together" in their minds.
 Also, preparing for the final should help to make the ideas "stick" so you will have the material at your disposal to use in later courses.
-This is especially important if you are preparing to continue to MATH 241 or other advanced mathematics courses everything is based on material from this semester's course and it will be difficult or impossible to do well in that course unless you have the material from this one under good control. - It may not be necessary to say this, but here goes anyway: You should take this exam seriously it is worth 25% of your course average and it can pull your course grade up or down depending on how you do. - Get started reviewing early and do some work on this every day between now and the date of the final.
+This is especially important if you are preparing to continue to MATH 241 or other advanced mathematics courses everything is based on material from this semester's course and it will be difficult or impossible to do well in that course unless you have the material from this one under good control. - It may not be necessary to say this, but here goes anyway: You should take this exam seriously it is worth 20% of your course average and it can pull your course grade up or down depending on how you do. - Get started reviewing early and do some work on this every day between now and the date of the final.
 Don't try to "cram" at the end.
-There's too much stuff that you need to know to approach preparing that way! - Review videos and your class notes in addition to the text, especially for topics where you lost points on the midterms.
+The fact that you reviewed just recently to prepare for Exam 4 should actually help you here(!) - Review videos and your class notes in addition to the text, especially for topics where you lost points on the midterms.
 There are a lot of worked-out examples and discussions of all of the topics we have covered there. - Look over the midterm exams with the solutions.
 Go over your corrected problem sets.
 If there were questions where you lost a lot of points, be sure you understand why what you did was not correct, and how to solve those questions. - Be sure you actually do enough practice problems so that you have the facility to solve exam-type questions in a limited amount of time.
 Even if you have saved solutions for practice problems from the midterms, it is going to be much more beneficial to do practice problems starting "from scratch" rather than just reading old solutions.
 Remember, the goal of the course is to get you to be able to develop solutions to these problems yourselves, not just to understand solutions that someone else (that includes you, one or more months ago!) has written down.
 Another analogy as most of you know from your study of languages, it's much easier to understand another language passively than it is to actually use a language actively yourself (for instance, to form your own complete, grammatically correct sentences).
 The goal of this course is to make you reasonably proficient "calculus speakers" and there's no substitute for active practice on those skills. - The following is (a slightly edited version of) the final I gave in Calculus 2 in spring 2014.
-It's a good guide for what our exam will look like, but of course, different topics, different types of questions, etc. might also appear.
-For instance, you should be prepared to solve separable or first order linear differential equations as well.
+It's a good guide for what our exam will look like, but of course, but a few different topics, different types of questions, etc. might also appear.
+For instance, you should be prepared to solve separable differential equations as well and there will be a question about the "time value of money" concepts from the last weeks of our course like VII B.